Let our members tell you why they love BJJ Prehab

 How It Works

 I am 3rd degree black belt in Brazilian Jiu-Jitsu and a Doctorate degree in Physical Therapy.
 In all of the years I've been training BJJ and practicing PT, I've helped hundreds of students work through injury to get back on the mat.
 In that time, I've developed an effective method for using prehab exercises to reduce the risk of injury.
-I've built these movements into an easy-to-use service to help address injury prevention and keep students on the mat.
+I've built these movements into an easy-to-use service to help address injury prevention and give students the tools needed to stay on the mat.

 More About BJJ Prehab

-Prehab stands for "Preventative Rehabilitation."
-The program consists of a set of exercises your physical therapist gave you the last time you sprained something.
-You know, those little exercises she or he insisted would keep you from re-injuring yourself...(oftentimes the ones they print out on a sheet of paper and you might not remember to do)
+Prehab is short for "Preventative Rehabilitation."
+The program consists of a set of exercises a physical therapist might have given you the last time you sprained something.
+You know, those little exercises she/he insisted would keep you from re-injuring yourself...(oftentimes the ones they print out on a sheet of paper and you might not remember to do).
+Our program aims to educate and provide people with the tools needed to get proactive about their orthopedic health through online physical therapy.

 Emerging Popularity in Pro Sports Training

 The science of prehab is growing in popularity with health professionals who work with pro athletes.
-One great example is at the University of Alabama, where the football team reduced hamstring injuries by 75% in one year with a focused injury prevention approach.*
+One great example is at the University of Alabama, where the football team reduced hamstring injuries by 75% in one year with an injury prevention focused approach.*

-Think about what a solid, personalized, BJJ-specific prehab routine could do for your Jiu-Jitsu!
+Think about what a consistent, personalized, BJJ-specific prehab routine could do for your Jiu-Jitsu recovery and orthopedic health!

 BJJ Specific Considerations